 Overseas Student Transfers

 The following information on students seeking transfer to another provider, or from another provider to TAFE SA is in accordance with Standard 7 of the National Code 2018.
+There is no administration fee or charge to apply for or be granted a release from TAFE SA for international students.

 - The Restricted Transfer Period (RTP) is the period from the visa grant date to the end of the first six calendar months of the principal course from the start date identified in the COE.